kirtijalan/pattern-lock/README.md

 If the user enters the correct pattern, a message will be displayed for getting authenticated successfully.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Available Scripts

+- Clone/Download
+- Go to that folder from the terminal and run the command: ### `npm install`

 In the project directory, you can run: